Charles Haywood

 Charles Haywood is an American businessman and far-right blogger and commentator.
 He founded Mansfield-King, an Indianapolis haircare manufacturer, which he sold in 2020.
 He subsequently founded a far-right men's organization, the Society for American Civic Renewal.
 He has predicted the collapse of the United States and described his desire to become a "warlord" of an "armed patronage network".
 He has also expressed support for the January 6 United States Capitol attack.

 Career

 Haywood was educated at the University of Chicago Law School and the University of Chicago Booth School of Business, and practiced mergers and acquisitions law.
 In 2005, he founded Mansfield-King, an Indianapolis-based manufacturer of shampoos, conditioners, and gels that reported revenues of $34.6 million in 2018 and had a forecast revenue of $50 million in 2020.
+By 2018, the company was co-owned by his wife, Alison Murphy.
 He sold the company to PLZ Aeroscience Corp in 2020.